-You may also look for good stocks to invest in by investigating in the Canadian market, investing in ETF would be quite easy.
-By investing in Exchange Traded Fund, one gets tax advantages, lower fees and simplicity too.
-One transaction done and you get exposure to many industries and companies in Canada instantly.
+You may also look for good stocks to invest in by investigating the Canadian market, investing in ETF would be quite easy.
+By investing in Exchange Traded Fund, one gets tax advantages, lower fees, and simplicity too.
+One transaction is done and you get exposure to many industries and companies in Canada instantly.

-However it is always advisable to check yourself and then decide where you want to invest.
-So it is better you yourself decide which Exchange Traded Fund, would you like to invest.
-Carry on a research and decide by yourself which ETF is best for you.
+However, it is always advisable to check yourself and then decide where you want to invest.
+So it is better for you yourself to decide which Exchange Traded Fund, would you like to invest in.
+Carry on research and decide by yourself which ETF is best for you.
 Below are some choices that you can rely on.
 Go through them and decide which one to invest for:

 • CNDA – IQ Canada Small Cap ETF

 The IQ Canada Small Cap ETF attempts to find the performance of the IQ Canada Small Cap Index.
-The market cap weighted Index attempts to provide investors with tracking of performance of small cap and small business Canadian Companies.
+The market cap weighted Index attempts to provide investors with tracking of the performance of small-cap and small business Canadian Companies.

 • DBCN – DBX MSCI Canada Currency Hedged Fund

-This ETFs main target is investment result.
-This results corresponds to the performance of the MSCI Canada US Dollar Hedged Index
+This ETFs main target is investment results.
+This result corresponds to the performance of the MSCI Canada US Dollar Hedged Index

 • ENY – Claymore / SWM Canadian Energy Income ETF